2010, Master of Library and Information Studies, University of Alberta

 2006, Bachelor of Arts, History (Hons), University of Calgary

-Madelaine is an Assistant Professor and the General Education, Criminal Justice Studies and Sociology Liaison Librarian at MRU.
+Madelaine is an Assistant Professor and the General Education, Criminal Justice and Sociology Liaison Librarian at MRU.
 Her research interests (broadly) include legal information literacy, academic library collections and most recently XR in academia.